Windows (2025)

 Love Letters (2017–2025)

-The project is an extended investigation into alternative forms of communication through art.
-Over eight years, individual works spanning painting, photography, digital media, and animation were shared on Facebook as a form of visual correspondence with someone unreachable through conventional dialogue.
+Eight-year investigation into alternative forms of communication through art.
+Individual works spanning painting, photography, digital media, and animation were shared on Facebook as visual correspondence with someone unreachable through conventional dialogue.

-The project concluded in 2025, marking both an artistic and personal closure- the end of an eight-year attempt at connection through public gestures in digital space.
+The project concluded in 2025, marking both an artistic and personal closure.

 Medium: Digital (animations/GIFs), oil & acrylic on canvas, mixed media, drawings on paper, collage